AlibabaResearch/SA-IQA/SA-IQA-model/README.md

 python tools/infer.py --prompt_version 4 --mode all --dimension lighting
 ```

-When running from the release repository root, the default model path is:
+When running from the release bundle root, the default model path is:

 ```text
 SA-IQA-model/sa-iqa-prompt4
 ```

-If this checkpoint is uploaded as a standalone Hugging Face model repository with the checkpoint files at the repository root, pass that local or Hub-downloaded checkpoint path through `--model_path`.
+If you downloaded this Hugging Face repository to another local path, pass the nested `sa-iqa-prompt4` checkpoint path through `--model_path`.

 ## Release Bundle Structure